Blog Layout

 A lease is a crucial document for landlords.
 The lease can help minimize confusion or misunderstanding between you and your tenant during a tenancy.

-There are certain terms that a landlord should include to make foolproof lease agreements.
+There are certain terms that a landlord should include to make a foolproof lease agreement.
 For example:

 • The rent price, when rent becomes late, and where the money is payable